chris-marsh/pureline/README.md

 * Basic customization can be done by commenting out the modules you do not wish to use.
 * Some of the modules also have optional arguments to change their appearance.

-Each module is contained its own function.
+Each module is a function.
 Simple customizations with the functions include;

 * Foreground color
 * Background color

 These are easily changed using the color variables defined in `colors`:

-    local bg_color="IBlack"
+    local bg_color="Black"
     local fg_color="White"

-New modules can be easily created by following the template of existing functions.
+New modules can be easily created by following a template from existing functions.
 For example:

     function time_module {
-        local bg_color="Black"
-        local fg_color="White"
-        local content="\t"
-        PS1+=$(section_end $bg_color)
+        local bg_color="Black"                  # Set the background color local fg_color="White"                  # Set the foregropund color local content="\t"                      # Set the content to be displayed PS1+=$(section_end $bg_color)
         PS1+=$(section_content $fg_color $bg_color " $content ")
         __last_color=$bg_color